Flydiverny/github-typescript/README.md

 # github-typescript

+:warning: Note that this action currently only supports running on linux x64 runners.

 Using [actions/github-script](https://github.com/actions/github-script) but missing typescript?

 Enter github-typescript!
 A wrapper that will quickly transpile your TypeScript and execute it using github-script.